StarKat7/Random-Character-Prompts/README.md

 ## Introduction

-I've never been really satisfied with the random prompt generators online(most of them are centered around *making* a character rather than what they might be doing) so I decided to make one myself.
+I've never really been satisfied with the random prompt generators I found online(most of them are centered around *making* a character rather than what an already-existing character might be doing) so I decided to make one myself.